jcpalmer108/dream-interpreter/README.md

 > NOTE: This application is still a WIP.
 When finished, this note will be removed and a live project spun up and demo link shared.

+## Special thanks to DreamMoods.com
+`Dreammoods.com` was a website I loved to search through growing up.
+Interpreting my dreams became an entertaining way to pass my morning, as I usually identified with the results provided.

+This application specifically uses data from `Dreammoods.com`, however I've made their data more accessible and easier to use in my demo app.
+Given that I don't think that website has been updated in over ten years, I doubt we'll see a future iteration such as the one I've proposed but for the time being I'm content with using the app I've created to gather their data.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).